tobeva/tobeva.com/content/about/past/neuroscience/index.md

 The users of Raveler worked in the same building and it was gratifying to see in-person how the improvements that we made to the software were making their lives easier and their work more productive.

+One fun thing about working at Janelia was they had a huge 4,000 core computer system in the basement with seemingly limitless disk space.
+I was able to kick off jobs on this whenever I wanted to.
+There was some sort of in-house accounting system so your group did "pay" for usage, but I imagine it was very cheap compared to a cloud provider, since it was fully paid for a private to them.